BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 I can think about my thoughts; second-order observation, in this case, can thus be assumed.
 I might also be able to observe the observations of a social system, that is, of something that lies on the unmarked side of my re-entry.

-We can conclude that there is empirical evidence that psychic and social systems use second-order observation, but like any such evidence, it is a already cognition which does not say much about the environment or "the world."
+We can conclude that there is empirical evidence that psychic and social systems use second-order observation, but like any such evidence, it is already cognition that comes to such conclusion.
-If I indicate something that I observe as "observatio", I am applying my own distinction of what counts as an observation.
+If I indicate something that I observe as "an observer", I am applying my own distinction of what counts as an observation.
 But if treating such an event as an "observation" allows my own system to successfully continue its autopoiesis, handle irritations, and remain connectable, then the categorization is functionally validated within my system.

-We can ask why (some) systems develop the ability to observe observations.
+We can then ask why (some) systems develop the ability to observe observations.
-But first: not all systems are observing systems.
+Before doing that, we should clarify that not all systems are observing systems.
 While complex systems (like consciousness and communication) utilize second-order observation to manage their boundaries, simpler autopoietic systems---such as biological cells---maintain their closure through blind, structural couplings and biochemical reactions without ever observing observations.
-And Here we departed from Maturana's claim that life is cognition.
+Importantly, we departed from Maturana's claim that life is cognition.

 >So first the system produces a difference of system and environment, and then it learns to control its own body and not the environment to make a difference in the system.
 So cognition then becomes a secondary achievement in a sense, tied to a specific operation which, I think, is that of making a distinction and indicating one side and not the other.
 It's an explosion of possibilities, if you always have the whole world present in your distinctions. -- Luhmann (in {% cite hayles:1995 %})

 First the system produces its own difference.
 That is autopiesis and operational closure but *not* an act performed by anyone or anything, but an effect.
 It is only after closure that Luhmann wants to locate distinguishing-and-indicating in the Spencer-Brown sense: selecting one side (the body) as the reference point for continuing operations, orienting itself by it, using the distinction rather than merely being its effect.